 This page includes a comprehensive case study of computing the LCOE of battery storage in diffiernt use cases with PPA contracts.
 The comprehensive case study includes analysis of hourly solar, wind and demand along with different demand profiles.
 The use cases include the cost of batteries for ancillary services, load shifting and peaker replacement.
 Details of battery characteristics — battery cost, battery lifespan, battery O&M, battery round trip efficiency and battery minimum state of charge are used to develop the levelised cost in different use cases.
 The different use cases are presented with hourly analysis using different potential weather periods (e.g. rainy days, windy days, sunny days, hot days etc.).
 With the economics of storage reviewed, the case moves to analysis of PPA contracts.
 Example PPA contracts are presented to evaluate risk allocation, pricing mechanisms, capacity calculations and liquidated damanges.
+The button below includes slides that I use for a course and the outline for the course.

 .